miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 couple of objects per table to let you do all your Create, Read, Update and Delete (CRUD) options super-duper easy.
 Way easier than SQLAlchemy.

-Oh, and the first chunk of stuff you see there in `hdrs=` is just me just loading in all my local static resources (the JavaScript includes) instead of using the defaults.
+Oh, and the first chunk of stuff you see there in `hdrs=` is just me loading in all my local static resources (the JavaScript includes) instead of using the defaults.
 Love all you CDNs out there, but it's a local-first thing.
+Wait until you see the built-in local AI!

 ```python
 from fasthtml.common import *